-Justin Timberlake's 2018 Super Bowl Halftime Show Features Prince and Plenty of Throwback Hits
+Justin Timberlake's 2018 Super Bowl Halftime Show Features Prince, Jimmy Fallon and Plenty of Throwback Hits

 Christian Petersen/Getty Images

-For a change of pace, a full marchine bang dressed in suits surrounded him on the field as Timberlake started his "Suit & Tie" bit.
-He slowed it down even further when he urged the fans to turn on their phone lights while he took a seat behind a white piano for "Until the End of Time."

-While Timberlake wasn't joined by Jackson or 'N Sync, the rumors proved to be true when a projection of a video of Prince onto a giant banner appeared behind the performer as the two sang the late icon's classic track, "I Would Die 4 U."
+While Timberlake wasn't joined by Jackson or 'N Sync, the rumors proved to be true when a video of Prince was projected onto a giant banner behind the performer as the two sang the late icon's classic track, "I Would Die 4 U."

 After a 360-degree performance of "Mirrors," the show would not be complete with Timberlake's recent chart-topper, "Can't Stop the Feeling!"
-While he sang the hit, the Grammy winner paid a visit to fans in the stands as he walked up and down the staircases while dancers dressed in colorful shirts kept the show going down below.
+While he sang the hit, the Grammy winner paid a visit to fans in the stands as he walked up and down a staircase while dancers dressed in colorful shirts kept the show going down below.

 "It's gonna go by quick," Timberlake said in a behind-the-scenes video ahead of the show—and he wasn't kidding.
 Before we knew it, the singer's grand finale had arrived.
 Just like that, he took back football's night and made it his very own.